krakrukra/PocketAdmin/extra/wikiPages/home.md

 must be a payload.txt file, which contains the commands that the device
 should run at every insertion.

+You might not want to run the payload absolutely every time.
+For example,
+if you just want to edit the payload files.
+To do that, you would use the
+MSD-only button.
+You hold it down, insert the device, wait around 1
+second after that, then release.
+In that case the device will not type
+anything in, and will show up as a drive (even if you use HID_ONLY_MODE).

 Optionally, alongside the payload.txt you can have a config.txt file.
 If this file if present, the device first runs pre-configuration commands
 from there, and then moves on to running some payload file.